benjaminadk/palette-pal/README.md

 # Palette Pal

-an open source 🎨 source of color
+The open source 🎨 source of color